 Enable Windows 10 Immersive Search Feature.

 IMPORTANT: I have tested the Immersive Search feature in Windows 10 version 1809.
 So, Make sure, you’re using Version 1809 or higher.
 You can check your Windows version with “winver” command in CMD.
-Also, at the time of writing article, the current version of Windows 10 is 1903.
+Also, at the time of writing the article, the current version of Windows 10 is 1903.
 In Which, Microsoft has separated Cortana and Windows Search.

 Step 1: To Enable Windows 10 Immersive Search, you have to create and modify a few registry settings.
 So, first, do open Registry Editor in Windows 10.

 Press Windows + R key simultaneously.
-Type ‘Regedit’ in the Run window, and press enter key.
+Type ‘Regedit’ in the Run window, and press the enter key.
 UAC window will appear, click on Yes.

 Step 2: After opening Registry Editor, It’s time to create a backup of the system registry.
 This step is not necessary if you do follow all the steps carefully.
 But still, It’s always good to have a backup.

 To create a backup of the system registry, click on File > Export.
 Now, specify the location to store the backup.
 Enter the file name of the backup and then click on save.
 That’s it, the process will take a few minutes only.

 Step 3: Copy and then paste the following path in Registry Editor Address Bar.
 And, Press Enter.

 Step 4: From the left pane, click on Search Folder.
 After that, Right-Click on the vacant area of the registry editor window in right side.
 Point the mouse on ‘new’ and then click on ‘DWORD (32-bit) Value’.